-- During the terms of this and the preceding Permit, the TRU mixed waste volume emplaced in - the repository will not exceed the maximum capacities listed in Permit Part 4.
-Table 4.1.1 for - each HWDU.
+- During the terms of this and the preceding Permit, the TRU mixed waste volume emplaced in - the repository will not exceed the maximum capacities listed in Permit Part 4, Table 4.1.1 for - each HWDU.
 CH TRU mixed waste will be disposed of in Underground HWDUs identified as - Panels 1 through 8.
 RH TRU mixed waste may be disposed of in Panels 4 through 8. - Main entries and cross cuts in the repository provide access and ventilation to the HWDUs.
 The - main entries link the shaft pillar/service area with the TRU mixed waste management area and - are separated by pillars.
 Each of the Underground HWDUs labeled Panels 1 through 8 will have - seven rooms.
 The locations of these HWDUs are shown in Figure A2-1.
-The rooms will have - nominal dimensions of 13 ft (4.0 m) high by 33 ft (10 m) wide by 300 ft (91 m) long and will be - supported by 100 ft- (30 m-) wide pillars. - As currently planned, future Permits may allow disposal of TRU mixed waste containers in two - additional panels, identified as Panels 9 and 10.
+The rooms in Panels 1- - 7 will have nominal dimensions of 13 ft (4.0 m) high by 33 ft (10 m) wide by 300 ft (91 m) long - 40 and will be supported by 100 ft (30 m) wide pillars.
+The rooms in Panel 8 will have nominal - dimensions of 16 ft (5.0 m) high by 33 ft (10 m) wide by 300 ft (91 m) long and will be supported - 42 by 100 ft (30 m) wide pillars.

+- As currently planned, future Permits may allow disposal of TRU mixed waste containers in two - 2 additional panels, identified as Panels 9 and 10.
 Disposal of TRU mixed waste in Panels 9 and - 10 is prohibited under this Permit.
-If TRU mixed waste volumes disposed of in the eight panels - fail to reach the stated design capacity, the Permittees may request a Permit to allow disposal of - TRU mixed waste in the four main entries and crosscuts adjacent to the waste panels (referred - to as the disposal area access drifts).
-These areas are labeled Panels 9 and 10 in Figure A2-1. - A permit modification or future permit would be submitted describing the condition of those drifts

-- and the controls exercised for personnel safety and environmental protection while disposing of waste in these areas.
-These areas have the following nominal dimensions: - The E-140 waste transport route south of the Waste Shaft Station is mined to be 25 ft wide nominally and its height ranges from about 14 ft to 20 ft. - The W-30 waste transport route south of S-700 is mined to be 20 ft wide nominally and its height will be mined to at least 14 ft. - All other drifts that are part of the waste transport route will be at least 20 ft wide and 14 ft high to accommodate waste transport equipment. - Other drifts (i.e. mains and cross-cuts) vary in width and height according to their function typically ranging from 14 ft to 20 ft wide and 12 ft to 20 ft high. - 11 The layout of these excavations is shown on Figure A2-1.
+If TRU mixed waste volumes disposed of in the eight panels - fail to reach the stated design capacity, the Permittees may request a Permit to allow disposal of - 5 TRU mixed waste in the four main entries and crosscuts adjacent to the waste panels (referred - to as the disposal area access drifts).
+These areas are labeled Panels 9 and 10 in Figure A2-1. - 7 A permit modification or future permit would be submitted describing the condition of those drifts - and the controls exercised for personnel safety and environmental protection while disposing of - waste in these areas.
+These areas have the following nominal dimensions: - The E-140 waste transport route south of the Waste Shaft Station is mined to be 25 ft wide nominally and its height ranges from about 14 ft to 20 ft. - The W-30 waste transport route south of S-700 is mined to be 20 ft wide nominally and its height will be mined to at least 14 ft. - All other drifts that are part of the waste transport route will be at least 20 ft wide and 14 ft high to accommodate waste transport equipment. - Other drifts (i.e. mains and cross-cuts) vary in width and height according to their function typically ranging from 14 ft to 20 ft wide and 12 ft to 20 ft high. - The layout of these excavations is shown on Figure A2-1.

-12 Underground Facilities Ventilation System
+19 Underground Facilities Ventilation System